-Teachers can indicate which POE (Provincial Office of Education) you would like to work for, but there are no guarantees that they will be granted their first choice.
+You can indicate which POE (Provincial Office of Education) you would like to work for, but there are no guarantees that teachers will be granted their first choice.

 EPIK teachers can work in almost any province of Korea.
 Location preference is granted on a first come-first served basis.
 EPIK will decide which Provincial Office of Education (POE) the teacher will work for after receiving the teacher's documents.
 Then, the POE will determine the teacher's school placement.
 Teachers will work at primary and secondary schools within a designated POE, but some may be asked to also work at other educational facilities within the POE system.